Restricted Discrete Invariance and Self-Synchronization For Stable Walking of Bipedal Robots: The 9-DOF 3D Biped

 To let the swing foot clear the ground, in the first half of the step $q_6^d$ is nonzero and in the second half it is set to zero.
-To control the posture of the robot, we only use $u_S$.
-If $u_F$ is involved in the control of the posture of the robot then the flight leg would swing in a direction opposite to the torque it applies to the torso.
+For posture control, we only use $u_S$.
+If $u_F$ is involved in the posture control then the flight leg would swing in a direction opposite to the torque it applies to the torso.
 This will disrupt foot placement.
-Therefore, $u_F$ is only used to accomplish the foot placement.
-The details of the controllers will appear in a future paper.
+Thus, $u_F$ is only used to accomplish the foot placement.
+As a comparison to the 3D LIP, this foot placement algorithm aims to achieve an $(x_0, y_0)$-invariant gait.
+More details of the controllers will appear in a future paper.